iTwin/itwinjs-core/docs/changehistory/NextVersion.md

 | `BriefcaseManager.acquireNewBriefcaseId` | [IModelIdArg]($backend)                               |                                  |
 | `BriefcaseManager.downloadBriefcase`     | [RequestNewBriefcaseArg]($backend)                    |                                  |
 | `IModelDb.importSchemas`                 | `LocalFileName[]`                                     | `requestContext` removed         |

+## Deprecation of the Settings on iModelApp

+The previous `IModelApp.settings` API has been removed in favor of [IModelApp.userPreferences]($frontend).
+THe updates API will provide a clear distinction between the "settings" within the control of the user (user preferences) and which are within control of the admin of an iModel/iTwin (Workspaces).
+The separation is intended to make it clear who is capability of modifying and overriding a given setting while making the API easier to use.

+The new [UserPreferencesAccess]($frontend) interface is a simply, easy-to-use API that can be implemented in many different ways.
+The `core-frontend` package does not dictate an implementation and could easily be setup using Local Storage (via [Storage APIs](https://developer.mozilla.org/en-US/docs/Web/API/Storage)) or by a cloud-hosted storage mechanism to share across user sessions.

 ## `Tool.run` and `Tool.parseAndRun` are now async